abdulrhmansouda/laravel_uuid/README.md

 # muid
-this is laravel package for generating unique id from just 10 chareacter
+this is laravel package for generating unique id from just 10 characters